hledwards33/python-template_v1/README.md

 ## Contributing to the Repository
 Contributions to this repository are welcomed.
-If you would like to discuss or assistance with your proposed changes please contact any of the [repository contacts](#repository-contacts).
+If you would like to discuss or assistance with your proposed changes, please contact any of the [repository contacts](#repository-contacts).

 ### Large Scale Changes
-To add new functionalities or restructure the framework layout please:
+To add new functionalities or restructure the framework layout, please:
 * Create a fork of this repository.
 * Complete and test all changes in the forked repository.
 * Create a pull request back to the main repository and tag a repository contact as reviewer.

 ### Small Changes / Fixes
-To fix a bug in the framework or add a small utility please:
+To fix a bug in the framework or add a small utility, please:
 * Contact a repository contact to gain write level access.
 * Create a branch to apply and test changes.
 * Create a pull request back to the main repository branch and tag a repository contact as reviewer.